Skip to content

 Educational products teach ETIS.

-This boundary protects ETIS from becoming overfit to one course, one university, one semester model, or one instructor.
+This boundary protects ETIS from becoming overfit to one course, university, semester model, or instructor.

 Bottom Line

-The COMP330/474 flagship implementation shows ETIS operating in the real world.
+The COMP 330/474 flagship implementation shows ETIS operating in a real educational environment.

-It proves that students can learn software engineering as professional, evidence-centered, AI-responsible engineering work.
+It demonstrates that students can learn software engineering as professional, evidence-centered, AI-responsible work.

-It can become an educational laboratory where the framework, the instructor, the students, and the engineering evidence improve each other over time.
+It also shows that a course can become an educational laboratory in which the framework, instructor, students, and engineering evidence improve one another over time.